scalameta/scalameta/RELEASING.md

   * Alternatively:
     * Go to [Staging Repositories](https://oss.sonatype.org/#stagingRepositories).
     * Close the repositories that have been created by the Travis CI job.
-    There can be several respositories produced by the job (currently, there are three).
+      There can be several respositories produced by the job.
     * Release the repositories.
 * Verify the Sonatype release:
   * Make sure that the release shows up at https://oss.sonatype.org/content/repositories/releases/org/scalameta/.
-  * Make sure that `coursier fetch org.scalameta:semanticdb-scalac-core_a.b.c:x.y.z -r sonatype:releases` succeeds for the supported Scala versions.
+  * Make sure that `coursier fetch org.scalameta:semanticdb-scalac-core_a.b.c:x.y.z -r sonatype:releases`
+    succeeds for the supported Scala versions.
 * Update the website:
   * Submit a pull request like https://github.com/scalameta/tutorial/pull/33.
   * Wait for the Travis CI validation.